moonish1211/Cosmic-Crashout/README.md

 - Allows two inputs, blink and Hard-blink to select the options and play the game.
 - Differentiation of blind and Hard-blink to control game inputs.
 - Additionally, each of these keys are synced to the keyboard, so this game can also be played by keyboard.
-- The global leaderboard creates a competitive environment for everyone to compete for the score in top 5.
+- The Local leaderboard creates a competitive environment for everyone to compete for the score in top 5.

 To get started with this project, clone the repository and install the dependencies: